amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

    For NPU_Transformer or CPU platforms, float scale methods should be used, options are:

-   -  quark.onnx.CalibrationMethod.MinMax: This method obtains the
-      quantization parameters based on the minimum and maximum values of each tensor.
+   -  quark.onnx.CalibrationMethod.MinMax: This method obtains the quantization parameters based on the minimum and maximum values of each tensor.
-   -  quark.onnx.CalibrationMethod.Entropy: This method determines the
-      quantization parameters by considering the entropy algorithm of each tensor's distribution.
+   -  quark.onnx.CalibrationMethod.Entropy: This method determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.
-   -  quark.onnx.CalibrationMethod.Percentile: This method calculates
-      quantization parameters using percentiles of the tensor values.
+   -  quark.onnx.CalibrationMethod.Percentile: This method calculates quantization parameters using percentiles of the tensor values.
-   -  quark.onnx.LayerWiseMethod.LayerWisePercentile: This method calculates
-      quantization parameters using different percentiles for different layers according to minimize mean average error or mean square error loss value.
+   -  quark.onnx.LayerWiseMethod.LayerWisePercentile: This method calculates quantization parameters using different percentiles for different layers according to minimize mean average error or mean square error loss value.

+*  **quant_format**: (String) This parameter is used to specify the quantization format of the model.
+It has the following options:

+   -  quark.onnx.QuantFormat.QOperator: This option quantizes the model directly using quantized operators.
+   -  quark.onnx.QuantFormat.QDQ: This option quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
+It supports 16-bit/8-bit/4-bit quantization.
+   -  quark.onnx.ExtendedQuantFormat.QDQ: This option quantizes the model by inserting our customized QuantizeLinear/DequantizeLinear or BFPQuantizeDequantize/MXQuantizeDequantize into the tensor, which support a wider range of bit-widths and precisions.

+*  **activation_type**: (QuantType) Specifies the quantization data type for activations, options can be found in the table below.
+The default is quark.onnx.QuantType.QInt8.
+*  **weight_type**: (QuantType) Specifies the quantization data type for weights, options can be found in the table below.
+The default is quark.onnx.QuantType.QInt8.
+For NPU devices, this must be set to QuantType.QInt8.

 *  **input_nodes**: (List of Strings) This parameter is a list of the names of the starting nodes to be quantized.
 Nodes in the model